top of page

 1853

-January: Lise leaves again with a military escort, concert in Vladikavkaz.
+January: Lise leaves with a military escort, concert in Vladikavkaz.

-– February: The concert in Tiflis (Tbilisi), scheduled for February 10, has to be postponed due to his poor health.
+– February: The concert in Tiflis (Tbilissi), scheduled for February 10, has to be postponed due to her poor health until March 21.

 – July: Last concert in Pyatigorsk, attended by the young officer Leo Tolstoy.

-– October: Death from cholera in Novocherkassk, on October 14 according to our Gregorian calendar (October 2 according to the Julian calendar, which was in use in Russia at the time).
-Lise was 27 years old.
+– October: Death from cholera in Novocherkassk on October 14 according to our Gregorian calendar (October 2 according to the Julian calendar which was in use in Russia at the time).
+Lise died at the age of 27.

 Tombe de Lise © Documentation Waldemar Kamer